Kappa-Dev/ReGraph/docs/source/tutorial2.rst

  'A1_A_res_1': 'A_res_1_A',
  'B_B_res_1': 'B_res_1_B'}

-This how our meta-model `mm` looks like after rewriting:
+This is how our meta-model `mm` looks like after rewriting:

 .. image:: _static/ex2_mm_rule3_result.png